 Course Title Credits Grade/Sem

-Varies by sele cted degree
+Varies by se lected degree

-Upper division credits required 36
+Upper division on credits required 36

-(Some GFC MSU courses may transfer as upper-
+(Some GFC division cred MSU courses may transfer as upper- its)

-division credits s)

 Up to 75 credits from Great Falls College MSU may be applied toward graduation requirements at Park University.
 Residency requirement of 30 hours at Park with 15 hours in major core.